mr5z/ExLang/README.md

 1. Local variables are mutable by default
 2. Parameters are immutable by default
-3. Instance fields are mutable by default
+3. Instance fields are private and mutable in `service`, private and immutable in `object`
-4. `dto` and `object` types are always immutable
+4. `dto` fields are always public and read-only

 ```
 // #1 local variables